semantic-flow/sflo/documentation/concept.knop-config.defaults.md

 - Resource pages and fragments: enable page/fragment generation; template and stylesheet selection
 - Aggregated distributions: on/off for generating top-level rollups

-These defaults apply when a knop does not specify the setting in its [[mesh-resource.component.flow.operational-config]]; “most specific wins” from parent → service → platform (see [[mesh-resource.component.flow.inheritable-config]] for precedence).
+These defaults apply when a knop does not specify the setting in its [[mesh-resource.component.flow.local-config]]; “most specific wins” from parent → service → platform (see [[mesh-resource.component.flow.inheritable-config]] for precedence).

 ## Minimal guidance